 Many Windows 10 and macOS computers or laptops come with 8 GB of memory installed these days.
 So, 8 GB of memory should be more than enough to run most productivity programs.
 It’s also the minimum amount of memory recommended by Adobe to run Creative Cloud programs like Photoshop.

 While 8 GB of RAM is more than enough for most people, you can easily use it up if you have dozens of tabs open on your web browser, and you are running several programs at the same time.
-For example, we were used up more than 8 GB of memory on a laptop by opening 50 tabs in Chrome while running Photoshop, PowerPoint, Word, and Spotify at once.
+For example, we used up more than 8 GB of memory on a laptop by opening 50 tabs in Chrome while running Photoshop, PowerPoint, Word, and Spotify at once.

 Is 16 GB of RAM Enough?